The Office of Diversity and Inclusion

 Strategies

-- Create a DEI collegiate diversity advisory board with local area universities and colleges.
+• Establish DEI collegiate diversity partnerships with local area universities and colleges.

 Metrics

-- Employ an annual webpage for review and community updates.
+• Employ an annual webpage for community engagement and updates.

-- Donors receive annual report (digitally or hard copy).
+• Donors receive annual reports (digitally or hard copy).

 Faculty and Staff Recruitment and Retention